Karen Bray

 Further information

-I offer counselling in-person in central Bath, and by Zoom video link.
+I offer counselling in-person in central Bath, and by video link.
 I am also experienced in phone counselling, which can be the most appropriate format for some people.
 We can consider which option will be most suitable when arranging our appointment.

 Type of session